jtatem/reddit_markov/README.md

 Files
 -----

 reddit_markov.py - This will be the primary interface.
-Right now consists of a single function 'markov_subreddit()' which will gather comments and return a Markov object.
+Right now consists of 2 functions: 'markov_subreddit()' which will gather comments and return a Markov object, 'markov_redditor' will do the same for a user.
 Get text by calling generate_markov_text() on the Markov object.

 redditfunc.py - Functions for interacting with Reddit